Sports, the final Trump frontier

 Left: President Donald Trump.
 Right: San Francisco 49ers quarterback Colin Kaepernick, left, and safety Eric Reid, right, kneel during the playing of the national anthem on Sept.
 18, 2016 at Bank of America Stadium in Charlotte, N.C.

-I could care less about color in this world.
+I couldn't care less about color in this world.
 I have a black father and a white mother and experienced just as much racism from both sides, neither one is better than the other through my spectrum.
 Sports was a get away for a majority of my life, whether playing or watching.
 It is the one platform that has no bias, it doesn’t care if you are black, white, Muslim, Christian, male or female, it has no agenda.
 Then Donald Trump provided his two cents.

 I admit, I was oblivious to the world.
 As a Sports Editor here at the Daily Wildcat I refused to acknowledge the world around me that was filled with so much negativity and tragedy.
 I used to support our presidents no matter what.
 I believe they have the toughest job imaginable, every decision they make has an effect on someone.
 I don’t envy whoever takes on that role in the Oval Office.
 I spent 12 years of my life supporting the Constitution of the United States and obeying the orders of the officers appointed over me including the Commander-in-Chief.
 Half of my career was spent under the Bush administration and half the Obama administration, neither one had a particularly large impact on me.
 But the divisive comments from our current President place a decisive stain on the glory and respect of the highest role in our country.